Publishing your data

 - The NZ Government’s data.govt.nz portal for New Zealand government data.

-- The NZ open data case studies site, which Finance highly recommend.
+- The NZ open data case studies site.
 The case study of the release of traffic density data which led to improved prediction of GDP growth and decline in the New Zealand economy is particularly recommended.

 - FYI: Brasil is unlocking the value of government information and data on the New Zealand Government Web Toolkit blog.